Research

 The framework for this project is the concept of a liminal site as a curatorial methodology for cultural intermediaries.
 Informed by María Lugones’ proposition of the limen as a site of anti-structure released from dominant meanings, it holds the potential for radical approaches to agency and advocacy (2006).
 The project is further framed by ‘the curatorial’ defined as an encompassing notion, expanding the “space” of care beyond selection/display and considers the ‘extracurricular’— programming, texts, events, workshops—as crucial (Ndikung, 2024).
 The development of a liminal methodology expands upon existing curatorial strategies that address difference and that are grounded in feminist, decolonial, and disability theory.

 An interdisciplinary and practice-based project, it includes conducting interviews and public forums to gain insight from relevant scholars and cultural intermediaries to document emerging strategies and methods.
-This research supports an evolving hypothesis of a liminal methodology that will be developed through engagements with artist Nnena Kalu (b.
-1966, Glasgow) in curating an exhibition and the archives of artist Aloïse Corbaz (1886-1964, Switzerland) in creating a catalogue.
-Kalu and Corbaz are women artists whose respective marginality is exacerbated by circumstances of mental health conditions and learning disability.
+This research is supporting the hypothesis of a liminal methodology that will be further developed through engaging with the practice of Nnena Kalu (b.
+1966, Glasgow).

 Lugones, M. (2006) 'On Complex Communication', Hypatia, 21(3), pp.75–85.
 Available at: https://dx.doi.org/10.1111/j.1527-2001.2006.tb01114.x.